thesandboxgame/sandbox-smart-contracts/docs/howto/preparing-multi-giveaway.md

 ### Add reference in the _MultiGiveaway Template_ file

-When indicated on the tamplate file, add the root hash add also the resulting Json file name found in the .secret folder.
+When indicated on the template file, add the root hash and also the resulting Json file name found in the .secret folder.
 And copy these files in your google folder.

 That's all.